It's now been six months since Colorado enacted its historic marijuana legalization policy, and two big things have already happened:

 Image credit: Tri Vo

-In March alone, taxed and legal recreational marijuana sales generated nearly $19 million, up from $14 million in February.
-The state has garnered more than $10 million in taxes from retail sales in the first four months — money that will go to public schools and infrastructure, as well as for youth educational campaigns about substance use.
+In March alone, taxed and legal recreational marijuana sales generated nearly $19 million, up from $14 million in February, Mic's Tom Mckay reports.
+The state has garnered more than $10 million in taxes from retail sales in the first four months, according to the state’s department of revenue — money that will go to public schools and infrastructure, as well as for youth educational campaigns about substance use.

 According to his latest budget proposal, Gov. John Hickenlooper expects a healthy $1 billion in marijuana sales over the next fiscal year.
-That's nearly $134 million in tax revenue.
-Sales from recreational shops are expected to hit $600 million, which is a more than 50% increase over what was originally expected.
+That's nearly $134 million in tax revenue, according to reports.
+Sales from recreational shops are expected to hit $600 million, the Huffington Post reports, which is a more than 50% increase over what was originally expected.

 2. Denver crime rates have suddenly fallen.